Raymo111/cs135-drtools/README.md

 - Mac OS: Download [`racket-prefs.rktd`](https://raw.githubusercontent.com/Raymo111/cs135-drtools/master/racket-prefs.rktd) to your preferences folder, rename the file to `org.racket-lang.prefs.rktd`, and reload DrRacket

 ### Additional Tips
-Installing the `drcomplete` raco package will provide automated completion of variables and functions.
+Installing the `drcomplete` raco package (**Not part of this package**) will provide automated completion of variables and functions.
 To do this, install `drcomplete` the same way you installed `cs135-drtools`.
 After restarting DrRacket, go to `Edit > Enable Automatic Autocompletion` (last item) in the menubar (if it's not already enabled).